memery1446/DexAggregator/README.md

                     - Lot of front end testing available

 4. USAGE
-    It's time to really make this aggregator your own.
+    It's time to deploy the Dex Aggregator and the two AMMs.
+Check that the Hardhat node is running in its own terminal window.

-            => =>   Make sure you're project is open in your text editor.    <= <=
+            => =>   Doublecheck that the terminal is in the project root directory.    <= <=

-            => =>   In your Web3 wallet, select the Hardhat Network.
-In Metamask, this is on the upper left  <= <=
+            => =>   Go to the Web3 wallet and select the Hardhat Network.
+            In Metamask, this is sourced by clicking the upper left icon <= <=

-    Now we'll deploy contracts locally on the Hardhat node for development:
+    The APP is now deployment-ready.

             ***(NOTE: If you want to deploy to Sepolia, skip from here to "Testnet Deployment on Sepolia")***

+            => =>   Leaving the node running,
-            => =>   Open another terminal window and "cd" into your root directory   <= <=
+            open another terminal window and "cd" to the root directory   <= <=

-    The node keeps going.
-You could minimize it to clear the screen a bit.

             => =>   IN YOUR TERMINAL, RUN: `npx hardhat run scripts/deploy.js --network localhost`   <= <=

-    Note the dashes.
-Wait for deployment.
+    Note the dashes in the command above.

-            => =>   Make note of deployment addresses in the terminal and carefully enter them into:
+            => =>   Make note of deployment addresses in the terminal and carefully enter them into these files:

                 scripts/addliquidity.js
                 scripts/check-balances.js
                 scripts/setup-check.js
                 scripts/verify-deployment.js   <= <=

-    It's quite obvious to see where the addresses are currently saved.
-While it's normally not advised to cut and paste code, this is a case where it can save you a lot of time and ensure accuracy.
+    It's easy to see where the addresses are currently saved in these files, and copy/pasting will save a lot of time and ensure accuracy.

-    Now you need to import the TK1 and TK2 addresses into our Web3 wallet so they're recognized and can be imported once deployed.
+    Now the Web3 wallet needs to learn about TK1 and TK2, so they're recognized and imported.
+Initial liquidity has been sent to the deployer address and is already immutably written on the blockchain.
+Entering the addresses will cause the Web3 wallet to see that info import the initial liquidity.

-        => => In your wallet, select "import token."     -- Note: If you have done other work in Hardhat you may need to "hide" or "forget" previous tokens at these same Hardhat addresses. --      Enter the addresses and follow the prompts until both TK1 and TK2 have been imported.     <= <=
+        => => Go to the Web3 wallet and select "import token."     -- (Note: If you have done other work in Hardhat tied to this wallet, you may need to "hide" or "forget" previous tokens at these same addresses.) --    Enter the addresses and follow the prompts until both TK1 and TK2 have been imported.     <= <=

-    You won't see tokens yet...that comes next!

-    Now to get some liquidity to both you (the deployer) and the two AMMs so you can make transactions.
-As their names suggest, AMM and AMM2 are making a market with competition for our TK1/TK2 pair.
+    The deployer and the two AMMs have initial liquidity, so the system is operable.
+As their names suggest, AMM and AMM2 are making markets, and thereby price competition for our TK1/TK2 pair.

+    To mint more tokens and add liquidity (Reminder: Hardhat node running and terminal in root directory),

             => =>   IN YOUR TERMINAL, RUN:
             `npx hardhat run scripts/add-liquidity.js --network localhost`   <= <=

-        Momentarily you'll see your TK1 and TK2 in your wallet and you are ready to swap!

     To Deploy the Frontend on Hardhat: